 Which Analytics and Metrics Matter for Video Monetization?

-In 2025, AVOD (Ad-Based Video on Demand) accounts for 45% of total video revenue, SVOD (Subscription Video on Demand) contributes 35%, TVOD/PVOD (Transactional & Premium Video on Demand) makes up 15%, and Hybrid models cover 5%.
-Each model offers unique opportunities for creators depending on audience and content type.
+In 2026, AVOD (Ad-Based Video on Demand) accounts for approximately 38–42% of total video revenue, SVOD (Subscription Video on Demand) contributes around 33–36%, TVOD/PVOD (Transactional & Premium Video on Demand) makes up roughly 10–14%, while Hybrid models (combining subscription + ads + transactional revenue) account for about 12–16%, reflecting the industry-wide shift toward multi-revenue monetization strategies in 2026.

 What is AVOD and how does it generate revenue?